 Help from South Korean Soldiers and Civilians

-Clarence Jerke talks about his experiences with KATUSA soldiers and South Korean civilians.
+Clarence Jerke recalls his experiences with KATUSA soldiers and South Korean civilians.
 He describes one particular South Korean soldier who was especially adept at laying communication lines.
-He also talks about civilian boys who washed military uniforms for food or money.
+He talks about civilian boys who washed military uniforms for food or money.

 David H. Epstein